High-order Regularity Theory for High-contrast Elliptic Homogenization

-Quite naturally, similarly to the setting of uniformly elliptic equations (cf. \cite[Theorem 6.13]{ak}), there surely exists a local formulation for Theorem \ref{thmhighreg} above.
-However, proving this fact rigorously would mean that we have to repeat the same argument as above, but now in the local setting with some finite stopping scale $t\geq\mathcal{X_H}$.
 Ideally, we would like to have this local version of the aforementioned result, which would provide a concrete tool for potential applications and calculations around this topic.
 In practice, this locality shows as the finiteness of each summation and integration.
 Unfortunately enough, these considerations will be left for future research projects.